zgulser/coolusers/README.md

 # coolusers
 sample app to introduce kotlin and achitecture components capabilities

+1 testing can be improved to increase coverage

+2 client side caching (offline mode) can be added